kulibraries/contrast/_posts/2021-03-01-meeting-notes.md

   - [Data Organization in Spreadsheets](https://datacarpentry.org/spreadsheets-socialsci/)
   - [Data Cleaning with OpenRefine](https://datacarpentry.org/openrefine-socialsci/)
   - [R and RStudio](https://datacarpentry.org/r-socialsci/)
+- Experiment with 3 drop-in Q&A sessions on the Monday following each Friday session: March 15, 22, 29.

 Discussion of teaching and helping included the following advice and perspectives: